-ARTICLE 13 FIELD TRAINING OFFICERS
+ARTICLE 14 FIELD TRAINING OFFICERS

-Section 13.1 - Qualifications.
+Section 14.1 - FTO Training.
 Due to the importance of having qualified field training officers, the City of Pataskala agrees that all officers to be used as a Field Training Officer must be qualified.
 The City of Pataskala shall see that all officers used as a Field Training Officer have successfully completed such training as may be appropriate prior to being used as a Field Training Officer.

-Section 13.2 - FTO Leave.
-Bargaining unit members assigned as a Field Training Officer shall not schedule Consecutive days of leave during their period of assignment without the sole permission of the Chief of Police.
+Section 14.2 - FTO Pay.
+Officers assigned as a Field Training Officer shall not schedule consecutive days of leave during their period of assignment without the sole permission of the Chief of Police.
 Field Training Officers shall be chosen at the sole discretion of the Chief.
-Bargaining unit members assigned as a Field Training Officer shall be compensated \$1.50 per hour in addition to their regular hourly pay rate for each hour they act as an FTO.
+Officers assigned as a Field Training Officer shall be compensated \$1.50 per hour in addition to their regular hourly pay rate for each hour they act as an FTO.

-ARTICLE 14 LABOR MANAGEMENT MEETINGS
+ARTICLE 15 LABOR MANAGEMENT MEETINGS

-Section 14.1 - Meetings.
+Section 15.1 - Meetings.
 The parties recognize that certain subjects are matters of mutual interest to the parties.
 The parties also recognize that the Union may wish to present its views on such subjects so that such views may be considered by the Administration.
-It is not the intent of the parties that labor-management committee meetings be used to bypass the normal chain of command.
 Included as a legitimate item for discussion in these meetings shall be the concerns and suggestions of the Bargaining Unit regarding conditions of existing equipment and minimum safety standards for any new equipment that the City may purchase.
-At lease five (5) days in advance of a scheduled meeting, the OPBA shall submit to the Chief specific items for the agenda.

-At least three (3) days in advance of a scheduled meeting, the City shall submit to the OPBA any additional specific items for the agenda.
-It is the intention of the parties hereto that such individuals as may be helpful to items to be discussed in such meeting may be in attendance, but that in the normal meetings not more than two (2) representatives selected by the Bargaining Unit and two (2) selected by the City may attend.
+The FOP/OLC shall submit to the Chief specific items for the agenda at least five (5) days in advance of a scheduled meeting.
+At least three (3) days in advance of a scheduled meeting, the City shall submit to the FOP/OLC any additional specific items for the agenda.
+It is the intention of the parties hereto that such individuals as may be helpful to items to be discussed in such meeting may be in attendance, but that in the normal meetings not more than three (3) representatives selected by the Bargaining Unit and three (3) selected by the City may attend.
 The Chief will normally attend.
-It is the intention of the OPBA that these meetings be utilized only for the purpose of promoting harmonious relationships between the OPBA, its membership and the City and to provide input to the Chief on items of concern.
+It is the intention of the FOP/OLC that these meetings be utilized only for the purpose of promoting harmonious relationships between the FOP/OLC, its membership and the City and to provide input to the Chief on items of concern.
 It is not the intention of the parties that these meetings be used to bypass the normal chain of command, and members are expected to attempt to work out issues with supervisors prior to raising them at such meetings.

-Section 14.2 - Matters Not Within Agreement, Management Rights.
+Section 15.2 - Matters Not Within Agreement.
+Management Rights.
 Matters involving interpretation of the contract shall not be subject to labor-management committee.
 Nothing herein shall be interpreted or construed to waive or preempt management rights set forth under Article 6 herein.
 Decisions of the labor-management committee shall not be subject to the grievance procedure unless such decisions violate a section of this Agreement.

-ARTICLE 15 GRIEVANCE PROCEDURE
+ARTICLE 16 GRIEVANCE PROCEDURE

-Section 15.1 - Grievance Policy.
+Section 16.1 - Grievance Policy.
 The Chief (or designee) and the Union recognize that in the interest of effective personnel management, a procedure is necessary whereby employees can be assured of a prompt, impartial and fair processing of their grievances.

-Section 15.2 - Grievance Defined, Content, Timeline For Filing.
+Section 16.2 - Grievance Defined.
+Content.
+Timeline For Filing.
 A grievance is a claim that there has been misinterpretation, meaning, or violation of any of the express, written provisions of this Agreement, or a claim arising as the result of disciplinary action.